Color Scheme

 - Accessibility and Contrast: Ensure that your color scheme has enough contrast to be readable by all users, including those with visual impairments, by following accessibility guidelines (e.g., WCAG).
 Test your design’s color contrast to ensure text is legible.

-- Consistency: Use your color scheme consistently across all branding and marketingMarketing is the strategic process of identifying, anticipating, and satisfying customer needs through the promotion, distribution, and pricing of products or services.
-It’s the engine that drives brand awareness, customer engagement, and business growth. materials.
+- Consistency: Use your color scheme consistently across all branding and marketingStories with purpose—marketing connects brands to people through strategy, creativity, and campaigns that drive impact. materials.
 Consistency is essential in building recognition and trust with your audience.

 How RIOT Uses Color Schemes in Design